aws/karpenter-provider-aws/designs/v1beta1-full-changelist.md

     key: value
 ```

-#### Update `nodetemplate.spec.securityGroupSelector`
+#### Update `nodeClass.spec.securityGroupSelector`

-The same logic for `subnetSelector` applies to `securityGroupSelector`.
-We should have a similar parity to the `amiSelector` to improve the ease-of-use around this selector.
+The same logic for `subnetSelectorTerms` applies to `securityGroupSelectorTerms`.
+We should have a similar parity to the `amiSelectorTerms` to improve the ease-of-use around this selector.

 ```
-securityGroupSelector:
+securityGroupSelectorTerms:
 - id: abc-123
   name: default-secuirty-group # Not the same as the name tag
   tags: